 Your main website, subsequent landing pages, and online or banner advertisements should all have a similar look and feel, reassuring people that they’re still in the right place.
 If you want to achieve further growth and increase in scalability in the digital ad industry, visit ICO Smasher website and look for AdRealm.
 If you have a green and yellow banner ad offering a sale on gloves, users should be directed to a green and yellow landing page offering gloves after they’ve clicked on it.
 If the color palette and messaging are the same at all touch points, people will have more confidence in your offering.
 On the other hand, if there is inconsistency between the two, you will lose business.

 Certification & Security Logos

-Perhaps the most important steps you can take to build consumer confidence in your offering and encourage online orders is to make sure site visitors feel safe filling out your form and using your website to send valuable personal information such as credit card numbers.
+Perhaps the most important steps you can take to build consumer confidence in your offering and encourage online orders is to make sure site visitors feel safe filling out your form and using your website to send valuable personal information such as credit card numbers or number of plan for save for college.
 Before setting up an ecommerce site, you should already have the necessary securityinfo certificates in place to keep sensitive information private and alleviate any fears that it could wind up in the wrong hands — visit here for complete details.
 Once you have the necessary certificates, it’s imperative to display them in a prominent place within the conversion form and shopping cart to reassure customers throughout each stage of the buying process that there are no risks involved with purchasing your product.

 Want to learn more about conversion tips?